 If you want to be a champion, you've got to train like a champion.
-But achieving peak performance as an athlete means more than just training hard - you've got to recover intelligently as well.
+But achieving peak performance as an athlete means more than just training hard - you've got to have an intelligent post-workout recovery plan as well.

 In years past, proper recovery was simple - get enough sleep and eat well and you'd be fine.
 Today, however, there's all sorts of recovery techniques that can give you the edge you need.

-Here's 10 ways to recover after a tough workout, ranging from old school to modern.
+Here's a post-workout recovery guide featuring 10 ways to recover after a tough workout, ranging from old school to modern.
 Try them out for yourself and stick with what works for you.